openstack/diskimage-builder/README.md

 * break=after-first-boot,before-pre-install will break after the first-boot hooks and before the pre-install hooks.

+* break=after-error will break after an error during a in target hookpoint.

 Images are built such that the Linux kernel is instructed not to switch into graphical consoles (i.e. it will not activate KMS).
 This maximises compatibility with remote console interception hardware, such as HP's iLO.